-The Scheme's Normal Retirement Age is 65.
+The Scheme's normal retirement age is 65.

-You can take your pension at any time between age 55 and 75.
-If you take your pension before age 65, it will normally be reduced to reflect early retirement.
+You can take your pension at any time between the ages of 55 and 75.
+If you take your pension before you turn 65, it will normally be reduced to reflect early retirement.